generously supported by

 Tuesday 23 April 2024 – from 10:00am

 The Festival is grateful to D’Addario Orchestral for their generous sponsorship of the following prizes:

 Second Prize – £100 voucher *

 * The vouchers awarded are to be used to buy D’Addario products at special festival prices.
 Winners will be given these prices with their prize vouchers.

-The 2022 competition will be live.
 The prize will be awarded not only for the performance of a balanced and well-designed programme.
 Entrants will find themselves adjudicated not only on the depth of their musicianship but also on how they present themselves.
 A verbal introduction to the musical programme is an integral part of the performance.
 Every entrant will receive a written adjudication sheet and a certificate of participation.
 Entrants are reminded to wear dress appropriate for a performance.